 I work in the special event industry where I manage a regional brand’s marketing and design on a daily basis.
 Since I have a creative job role, I wanted a workspace that truly reflected that.
 We spend so much of our day at work so why not make it fun and enjoyable!?
 My windowless gray box is inviting because it’s filled with colorful decor, modern elements, and personal touches.

 By far the most popular setup in my office is the lounging area, aka the therapy couch.
 This is where my co-workers come to hang out and catch me up on their life.
 We even threw a coffee tasting party here once – cramming five people into the space, ha!

 My favorite addition is the beautiful pastel wall art from Target.
-It’s an abstract print call “block party” and I love the splash of happy colors that it brings to the room.
+It’s an abstract print called “block party” and I love the splash of happy colors that it brings to the room.
 It definitely makes a vibrant statement and completes the whole look.

 Overall, having an office all to myself is honestly such a privilege to have.
 It makes me enjoy going into work because I have a space that feels like home. 🙂 I hope you guys enjoy this mini-tour and get some design inspiration! ~b

 P.S.
 I filmed this a while ago and am now just getting around to putting the full video together.
 In reality, I haven’t gone to my office in the past few weeks because of everything that is going on.
 Lately, I have been connecting from home!

 I officially moved out of my micro-studio apartment in January of this year.
 I meant to put this blog post up a lot sooner but as life would have it, I never got around to it – until now!
 This apartment was the first place I rented after completing university and I lived here for quite some time.
 However, towards the end of my lease, I was running into a lot of maintenance issues since it was an older unit.
 In addition, having a poolside view proved to be a not-so-ideal location especially in the summer months.